The Cookies

 The Cookies were an American R&B girl group active in two distinct lineups, the first from 1954 to 1958 which later became the Raelettes, and the second from 1961 to 1967.
 Several of the members of both lineups were members of the same family.
 Both lineups were most prominent as session singers and backing vocalists.

 History

-Formed in 1954 in Brooklyn, New York, United States, the Cookies originally consisted of Dorothy Jones, Darlene McCrea and Dorothy's cousin, Beulah Robertson.
-In 1956, Robertson was replaced by Margie Hendricks (Hendrix).
+Formed in 1954 in Brooklyn, New York, United States, The Cookies originally consisted of Dorothy Jones, Darlene McCrea and Dorothy's cousin, Beulah Robertson.
+In 1956, Robertson was replaced by Margie Hendrix.
 The group was introduced to Ray Charles through their session work for Atlantic Records.
 In 1958, the Cookies performed with Ray Charles and Ann Fisher for the Cavalcade of Jazz concert produced by Leon Hefflin Sr., held at the Shrine Auditorium in Los Angeles on August 3.
 The other headliners were Little Willie John, Sam Cooke, Ernie Freeman, and Bo Rhambo.
 Sammy Davis Jr. was there to crown the winner of the Miss Cavalcade of Jazz beauty contest.
 After backing Charles and other Atlantic Records artists, McCrea and Hendricks helped form the Raelettes in 1958.
-Pat Lyles was a Raelette, but never a Cookie.